AEK Athens F.C.: Homecoming with new beginning (2022–2024)

 Hoping to rebuild, AEK acquired the services of Vladan Milojević.
 However, his tenure ended early, with AEK Athens being disqualified on penalties by Bosnia and Herzegovina club, Velež Mostar in 2021–22 Europa Conference League second qualifying round.
 Barely making it to Christmas, Milojevic's head was turned by an offer from the Middle East, and AEK dismissed him.
-They hired the Greek coach Argiris Giannikis, who managed PAS Giannina successfully prior to his appointment.
-However, his time at AEK was short and once again, he was dismissed, with AEK B coach Sokratis Ofrydopoulos managing AEK through a turbulent play-off period and an exclusion from Europe.
-Matías Almeyda became AEK's new coach.
+They hired the Greek manager Argiris Giannikis, who managed PAS Giannina successfully prior to his appointment.
+However, his time at AEK was short and once again, he was dismissed, with AEK B manager Sokratis Ofrydopoulos managing AEK through a turbulent play-off period and an exclusion from Europe.
+Matías Almeyda became AEK's new manager.

 Ahead of the 2022–23 season and AEK's entry into Agia Sophia Stadium, AEK underwent another rebuild under the leadership of Matias Almeyda.
-Signed as coach towards the end of the 2021–22 season but only taking over in the 2022–23 pre-season, Almeyda played a significant part in AEK's 2022–23 success.
+Signed as manager towards the end of the 2021–22 season but only taking over in the 2022–23 pre-season, Almeyda played a significant part in AEK's 2022–23 success.
 Instilling a high-pressing, tireless, and attractive style of attacking football, he established AEK as the best team in Greece along with Panathinaikos, themselves under the leadership of Ivan Jovanovic.
 Despite initial losses, Almeyda gave AEK great derby victories and team cohesion.
 Overcoming Panathinaikos' early-season unbeaten run, being 8 points behind the league leaders, AEK were level on points with Panathinaikos in the playoff round.
 Notably, AEK defeated PAOK 2–0 at home, 1–0 away, Panathinaikos 1–0, Olympiacos 3–0 in the Greek Cup (reaching the final with PAOK), and 3–1 away.
 They also underwent a 14-game win-streak at their new stadium, the Agia Sofia or OPAP Arena stadium.